karinerb19/karinerb19/README.md

 ---
 ### 🧠 Quote that inspires me (Frase que me inspira)

 > “If you get 1% better each day for one year, you'll end up 37 times better by the time you're done.”
+> ("Si mejoras un 1% cada día durante un año, terminarás 37 veces mejor cuando termines")
 > — *James Clear, Atomic Habits*